ishandvd/Part-II-Notes/Hoare Logic and Model Checking/Definitions.md

 Mod defines a syntactic overapproximates of the set of Program variables that might be modified by a command C.

-Free variables on the other hand define the set
+Free variables on the other hand define the same thing but in relation to the pre-condition or the post-condition.
+I think.

 ## Lecture 5